merinkalapurackal/MobilityEye_MachineTest/README.md

 * Give json as same format given in the example.
 * Click Gennerate button it will create a form
 * While submitting the form a dialog box is shown.

+**Improvement Done
-* And it will show the submitted data.
+* After submitting it will show the submitted data.
 * Unit test is also included.
 * xml documentation is included as doc.xml
+* version Control Added